Large Granny Square with Circle Centre

 Crochet ripples. block colour blanket.

 It’s time to get cheaty.
-If you’re still struggling with colours then here are a few pointers to help.
-If you can’t be bothered with a methodical approach and you don’t have the time for a potentially hazardous risk then these tricks might be the ticket.
+If you’re still struggling with choosing colours for crochet projects then here are a few pointers to help.
+If you can’t be bothered with a methodical approach and you don’t have the time for a potentially hazardous risk, then these tricks might be the ticket.

-crochet chair drapageThese are the colours from Attic 24’s Harmony blanket but with a different granny square.
-Read about it here.
+For this Petal Patch blanket, the colours are from Attic 24’s Harmony blanket but with a different granny square.
+So I’m mixing it up, developing ideas while still finding my confidence.

-3. Go back to nature.
+Go back to nature.
 Look at a garden you like, where’s your favourite place to be?
 What mood does that place evoke?
-Take a picture of a scene that’s good and use it.
+Take a picture of a scene that’s pretty and use it.
 The seaside seems to be an inspiration for many, as does woodland.
 Maybe some city lights could conjure up a good bunch of colours.
-I can’t remember doing this if I’m being honest.
-I know it’s a thing, I’ve seen it!

 New crochet blankets